FailAcademy/learning/web-dev-foundation/_slides/02-rwd/02-design-slides.md

 1. What is design?
 2. Elements of design
-3. Principles of design
+3. Colour Theory
-4. Colour theory
+4. Principles of design

 ---
 template: inverse